Zoology: Branches of zoology

 Although the study of animal life is ancient, its scientific incarnation is relatively modern.
 This mirrors the transition from natural history to biology at the start of the 19th century.
 Since Hunter and Cuvier, comparative anatomical study has been associated with morphography, shaping the modern areas of zoological investigation: anatomy, physiology, histology, embryology, teratology and ethology.
 Modern zoology first arose in German and British universities.
 In Britain, Thomas Henry Huxley was a prominent figure.
 His ideas were centered on the morphology of animals.
 Many consider him the greatest comparative anatomist of the latter half of the 19th century.
 Similar to Hunter, his courses were composed of lectures and laboratory practical classes in contrast to the previous format of lectures only.

 Classification

-Scientific classification in zoology, is a method by which zoologists group and categorize organisms by biological type, such as genus or species.
+Scientific classification in zoology is a method by which zoologists group and categorize organisms by biological type, such as genus or species.
 Biological classification is a form of scientific taxonomy.
-Modern biological classification has its root in the work of Carl Linnaeus, who grouped species according to shared physical characteristics.
+Modern biological classification has its roots in the work of Carl Linnaeus, who grouped species according to shared physical characteristics.
 These groupings have since been revised to improve consistency with the Darwinian principle of common descent.
 Molecular phylogenetics, which uses nucleic acid sequence as data, has driven many recent revisions and is likely to continue to do so.
 Biological classification belongs to the science of zoological systematics.